foodRecipes

 For those of us struggling to lose weight or weight gain, simply drop the ripe plantain for a while and enjoy this delicacy.

-This is because, though unripe plantain is very rich in iron once it is ripe, it becomes a carbohydrate and no more safe for especially diabetic patients.
+This is because, though unripe plantain is very rich in iron once it is ripe, it becomes a carbohydrate and is no more safe for especially diabetic patients.

 Unripe Plantain Porridge Health Benefits